 Start Washing Your Hair More

 Healthier scalp leads to healthier hair.
 You need to make sure that your hair follicles are not clogged up.
-Once you’ve used a good clarifying soap or shampoo, a clay or diluted Apple Cider Vinegar, you can condition your hair well.
+Once you’ve used a good clarifying soap or shampoo, a clay or diluted Apple Cider Vinegar, you can condition your hair as well.
 You can try water washes or wash your hair with sulfate free shampoos once every two weeks.
 If your hair feels itchy, wash it, massage your scalp or spritz your scalp with diluted apple cider vinegar and rinse with water.

 Start Taking Care of Your Health